rg3915/automation-team-store-challenge/README.md

 # Instructions

 You have 2 ways you can show us the best you can do: the first is the freedom for you to choose from your github projects' portfolio.
 The second is a challenge that we propose, if you feel more inclined to that.
 Choose the one which is most convenient to you, given your time availability restrictions.
-No matter the one you choose, the criteria we will use to evaluate will be same.
+No matter the one you choose, the criteria we will use to evaluate will be the same.
 After you decide which one is the best to you, answer the e-mail telling us what option you will choose and when you will deliver the test to our evaluation (we believe it can be delivered in less then and at maximum 7 days).

 ## OPTION 1: YOU CHOOSE WHAT TO SHOW US